-Here then is everything you need to know about Three's 5G plans, including phones, rollout locations, prices and much more.
+Here then is everything you need to know about Three's 5G network, including the forthcoming mobile launch, the phones, rollout locations, prices and much more.

 What is 5G?